ovh/docs/pages/platform/databases/connect-kubernetes-to-managed-mysql/guide.en-au.md

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../../../kubernetes/deploying-hello-world/).

-You need to have [Helm](https://docs.helm.sh/){.external} installer on your workstation and your cluster, please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../../../kubernetes/installing-helm/) tutorial.
+You need to have [Helm](https://docs.helm.sh/){.external} installed on your workstation and your cluster, please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../../../kubernetes/installing-helm/) tutorial.

 Finally, you need to be able to order a database solution in the OVHcloud Control Panel, as explained at [Getting started with Public Cloud Databases](../getting-started/).